The holiday season can be fun, exciting and full of events with family members and friends.

 Some couples and individuals are content to grin and bear it, accepting that these types of questions just come with the territory of an annual check-in that occurs during the holidays.
 Others can be more overwhelmed, contemplating skipping events in order to avoid questions they’d rather not answer.

 Everyone is different, and that is 100% okay.
-It is up to individual patients to decide how much and what types of information they wish to share with family members and friends – some couples might want to provide a full explanation so that others understand their sensitivities, while others prefer to keep family-planning goals entirely private.
+It is up to individual patients to decide how much and what types of information they wish to share with family members and friends.
+Some people might want to provide a full explanation so that others understand their sensitivities, while others prefer to keep family-planning goals entirely private.
 Again, these choices are all 100% okay.

 Five ways to deflect from questions about fertility